 Wealth Advisor Jobs in USA with Visa Sponsorship

 Wealth advisors manage investment portfolios and financial planning for high-net-worth clients.
-Most sponsoring firms require Series 7 and 66 licenses, which typically need H-1B or L-1 status first.
+Most sponsoring firms require Series 7 and 66 licenses, which typically need H-1B visa or L-1 status first.
 The role qualifies as a specialty occupation when paired with finance, economics, or business degrees.
 For detailed occupation requirements, see the O*NET profile.

 See All Wealth Advisor Jobs